ixu42/ft_transcendence/README.md

 ## Getting Started

 1. Clone the repository and navigate to the project root.
-2. Create .hashicorp file and add hashicorp credentials (HCP_CLIENT_ID, HCP_CLIENT_SECRET).
+2. Run `make up` to build docker images and start containers.
-3. Run `make up` to build docker images and start containers.
+3. Visit the app in your browser at https://localhost:8443/.

-4. Visit the app in your browser at https://localhost:8443/.
+**Security Notice**: This repository includes a .hashicorp file containing example credentials for illustrative purposes only, as part of a student project.
+Do not upload any real credentials, .env files, or other sensitive information to GitHub under any circumstances.

 ## Maintenance Commands